Millington Klantyre’s room, in the Salonikos Rest Inn (12 Fyrmont 997 AC)

 Both the priest and Mills expressed their amazement on the amount.
 “All cash?” queried Gotryk.

 “Nah, got a CLOC.”

 “So where is Janice now?”

-“Said she had a quick errand to run, but that it wouldn’t take long,” Montano replied, while he grabbed a few more crisps out of the pouch.
+“Said she had a quick errand to run, but that it wouldn’t take long,” Content Not Found: montano replied, while he grabbed a few more crisps out of the pouch.
 “These are unbelievable.
 Where did we get them?”

 “Armstead’s fair” Mills grumbled, while cleaning up the shavings on the table, trying hard to hide his annoyance.
 They were going through the bag like vultures.

 At that moment the door opened with Aidan and Chord walking in carrying two large pitchers of ale and several glasses.
 A rather jubilant Janice followed them in.
 The pitchers and glasses were placed upon the table.